Fact or Fiction? Film Scan Edition

 “Wait, didn’t you just say you don’t do post-production work on your scans?”
 Yes, but Richard still has a quality control process in place to make sure every frame is as awesome as it can possibly be!
 We’re talking about that extra bit of love that only Richard proudly puts into your scans.
 Before delivering your files, we’ll check for frame lines and rebate edges to make sure your film scans are client-ready upon arrival. #thatsjusthowweroll

 There isn’t a huge difference between the amounts of time it takes to make a small scan versus a large scan.

-The variance in time it takes to do different sizes of scans isn’t that big.
+The variance in time it takes to do different scanning resolution sizes isn’t that big.
 But this begs the question: why are larger scans more expensive?
 The price of your scans is not just based on the time it takes to scan a frame.
-When the file size gets large, a lab must take into account the cost of the extra technology required to store and move those big beautiful files, as well as the staff needed to preform those actions.
+When the file size gets large, a lab must take into account the cost of the extra technology required to store and move those big, beautiful, high resolution files, as well as the staff needed to perform those actions.

-Beyond that, Richard puts a ton of extra tender loving care into the removal of dust and scratches on your images—this adds even more time to the “standard” scanning process.
+Beyond that, Richard puts a ton of extra tender loving care into the dust and scratch removal on your images—this adds even more time to the “standard” scanning process.
 For color film, this process takes an extra 33% of time beyond just the scan, and for black & white film, it’s a whopping 50%.
 While that amount of time might not be huge for one frame, Richard scans thousands of images every day… and that adds up faster than you might think.

 Even though you’ve now got a handle on Richard’s scanning process, it doesn’t mean you won’t face more challenges and misunderstandings unique to your film photography.
 Always look to your negatives and your lab for the answers as to why your images look like they do.
 Otherwise, you probably aren’t getting the knowledge you need to fix the problem!

 If you need guidance or recommendations, Richard is just a phone call or email away.